162 West 56th Street (Carnegie Plaza)

 - 2003–2025

 Carnegie Plaza is a Bing & Bing prewar condominium standing directly across from Carnegie Hall, three blocks from Central Park.
 Bing & Bing was among the most respected apartment-house developers of prewar Manhattan, and this 1925 building carries the firm's hallmarks: solid construction, a dignified red-and-brown-brick facade with decorative spandrels, and a one-story limestone base leading to a step-up lobby with concierge service.
-Converted to a condominium in 1986, it is one of the more architecturally serious buildings in its Midtown price band.
+Converted to a condominium in 1986, it is one of the more substantial pre-war buildings in its Midtown price band.

 For buyers, the appeal is a full-service prewar condominium in a prime cultural-district location — Carnegie Hall, Columbus Circle, MoMA, and Central Park all within a short walk — with the flexibility a condominium provides.
 The building is explicitly pet-friendly, sublet-friendly, pied-à-terre-friendly, and investor-friendly, an unusually open policy set that widens the buyer pool.